-The proposed ACE 05 project supports New Jersey's effort to meet its offshore wind goals by enabling 1,200MW of offshore wind to reach the Cardiff substation in Atlantic County, NJ with the potential for future expansion for an additional 400MW.
+The project will support New Jersey's effort to meet its offshore wind goals by enabling 2,658MW of offshore wind to reach the Cardiff substation in Atlantic County, NJ.
 ACE is confident that this proposal will result in a cost-efficient, reliable, safe, environmentally optimal transmission solution that will serve PJM and New Jersey for many years to come.
 The two active offshore wind Bureau of Ocean Energy Management ("BOEM") lease sites off the coast of Atlantic City, OCS-A 0498 and OCS-A 0499, are geographically aligned and in proximity to southern New Jersey.
-Injecting all the potential OSW energy and capacity from these lease sites into southern New Jersey is a better option than building costly long transmission lines into northern New Jersey and this ACE Option 1b proposal allows the offshore wind from these offshore lease areas to interconnect in southern New Jersey.
-This proposal provides an alternative to a more costly further inland point of interconnection which would otherwise require a lengthy underwater and underground route with a more cost effective and environmentally preferred shorter route.
+Injecting all the potential OSW energy and capacity from these lease sites into southern New Jersey is a better option than building costly long transmission lines further north and inland into New Jersey.
+ACE's proposal deviates from the PJM SAA base case by taking the location of the active BOEM lease sites into consideration, proposes to eliminate the Smithburg POI in northern NJ, and shifts the entire 1,148MW previously included at Smithburg into Cardiff.
+This removes a more costly further inland POI which would otherwise require a lengthy underwater and underground route with a more cost effective and environmentally preferred shorter route.
+ACE, and we believe another developer offered a complementary Option 1b bid that when paired with this Option 1a proposal, will facilitate the synergies needed to provide New Jersey with an environmentally preferred option to inject more offshore wind at Cardiff versus northern New Jersey.